hemantsharma-io/MockingBird/README.md

   - `{{port}}` - Returns current selected session's port number
   - `{{PathAndQuery}}` - Returns path without hostname and port

-   If you want to explore more variables and methods goto Fiddler > Rules > Customize rules and you should see Fiddler Script editor.
+   If you want to explore more variables and methods goto Fiddler > Rules > Customize rules and you should see Fiddler ScriptEditor.
 This editor will have list of objects with their typical properties and methods that you can refer.
    ![image](https://user-images.githubusercontent.com/24278345/112733646-2d56d180-8f67-11eb-8a9a-43f62d1ea694.png)